z88dk/z88dk/libsrc/sprites/software/sp1/readme.txt

 The library is designed to be called from
 C or asm or both.
 The C API is, of couse, documented in the header file.
-Asm entry points can typically be constructed from the C name for a function with the leading
+Asm entry points can be gleaned from the corresponding
-"sp1_" replaced with "SP1".
-Eg the C entry point "sp1_UpdateNow" has an equivalent asm entry point "SP1UpdateNow".
-The register set-up to each asm function is described in the *.asm files in the implementation subdirectores.
+C implementation file.

 This engine is best used in games with small portions of the screen changing between updates.